Want to help your cat with dry skin?

 As you probably know, a healthy diet is the first line of defense against health conditions like dry skin.
 If your cat develops a dry skin issue, it’s a big red flag that it’s time to assess their diet.
 A diet lacking in fat, for example, can lead to dry skin in cats.
 A balanced diet of proteins, fats, and essential vitamins and minerals is critical when it comes to skin health.
 If your cat is currently on a dry diet (regardless of how high-quality it is), it’s more than likely that your cat’s dehydrated.
-A dehydrated cat’s skin is going to be dry.

 If your cat’s diet is balanced, nutritionally complete, and they’re getting adequate hydration, the dry skin likely stems from a different issue.

 Not sure what constitutes a healthy diet for cats?
 Here’s one of our favorite sites that will help you to learn about feline nutrition.